-The guidance system shall be fitted with low friction guides, insensitive to offaxis loading, that allow the impactor to move only in the specified direction of impact, when in contact with the vehicle.
+The guidance system shall be fitted with low friction guides, insensitive to off-axis loading, that allow the impactor to move only in the specified direction of impact, when in contact with the vehicle.
 The guides shall prevent motion in other directions including rotation about any axis.

-- 8.1.2.4.3 The impactor shall be certified with previously unused foam. - 8.1.2.4.4 The impactor foam shall not be excessively handled or deformed before, during or after fitting. - 8.1.2.4.5 The certification impactor shall be propelled horizontally at a velocity of 7.5 ± 0.1 m/s into the stationary impactor as shown in Figure 25.
-The certification impactor shall be positioned so that its centreline aligns with a position on the tibia centreline of 50 mm from the centre of the knee, with tolerances of ± 3 mm laterally and ± 3 mm vertically. - 8.2.
-Upper Legform Impactor

-8.2.1 The upper legform impactor shall meet the requirements specified in paragraph 8.2.2 when tested as specified in paragraph 8.2.3.

-The stabilised temperature of the impactor during certification shall be $20^\circ \pm 2^\circ$ C.

-8.2.2 Requirements

-8.2.2.1 When the impactor is propelled into a stationary cylindrical pendulum the peak force measured in each load transducer shall be not less 1.20 kN and not more than 1.55 kN and the difference between the peak forces measured in the top and bottom load transducers shall not be more than 0.10 kN.
-Also, the peak bending moment measured by the strain gauges shall not be less than 190 Nm and not more than 250 Nm on the centre position and not less than 160 Nm and not more than 220 Nm for the outer positions.
-The difference between the upper and lower peak bending moments shall not be more than 20 Nm.
+- 8.1.2.45.3.
+The impactor shall be certified with previously unused foam. - 8.1.2.45.4.
+The impactor foam shall not be excessively handled or deformed before, during or after fitting. - 8.1.2.45.5.
+The certification impactor shall be propelled horizontally at a velocity of 7.5 ± 0.1 m/s into the stationary impactor as shown in Figure 25.
+The certification impactor shall be positioned so that its centreline aligns with a position on the tibia centreline of 50-mm from the centre of the knee, with tolerances of $-\pm$ 3 mm laterally and \pm -3 -mm vertically. - 8.2.
+Upper Legform Impactor - 8.2.1.
+The upper legform impactor shall meet the requirements specified in paragraph 8.2.2 when tested as specified in paragraph-8.2.3. - 8.2.1.1.
+The stabilized stabilised temperature of the impactor during certification shall be $20^{\circ} \pm 2^{\circ}$ C. - 8.2.1.1.2.
+Each calibration shall be completed within two hours of when the impactor to be calibrated is removed from the controlled storage area. - 8.2.1.1.3.
+Relative humidity and temperature of the calibration area shall be measured at the time of the calibration, and recorded in the calibration report. - 8.2.2.
+Requirements - 8.2.2.1.
+When the impactor is propelled into a stationary cylindrical pendulum the peak force measured in each load transducer shall be not less 1.20 kN and not more than 1.55-kN and the difference between the peak forces measured in the top and bottom load transducers shall not be more than 0.10 kN.
+Also, the peak bending moment measured by the strain gauges shall not be less than 190-Nm and not more than 250 Nm on the centre position and not less than 160 Nm and not more than 220 Nm for the outer positions.
+The difference between the upper and lower peak bending moments shall not be more than 20-Nm.